GU4243-ADS/spring2018-project1-jesszhang11/README.md

 ![image](figs/Worldcloud_oed.png)

 Here is a wordcloud of most frequently used non-OED words by the three authors.
+We see that most of these words are invented by the authors.
+These three author's unique nomenclature and contribution to the English language has inspired many generations of horror writers.

 ## Sentiment Analysis